matepaiva/matepaiva.github.io/_posts/2016-02-07-mate-carousel-a-lightweigth-carousel.markdown

 title:  "mateCarousel: a lightweigth javascript carousel"
 date:   2016-02-07 12:12:12 -0200
 author: "mate paiva"
-excerpt: "mateCarousel is a lightweight carousel with a simple API.
-It transform class element into slides and give you the control of it, using a config object and some API commands to use on the go.
-With this carousel, you can set autoplay, configure buttons, bullet-menu to chose between slides and a lot more.
-The way this API was developed let you chose from using the built-in solutions or handle the situations by yourself."
+excerpt: "mateCarousel is a lightweight carousel which transforms class element into slides and give you the control of it.
+Features: autoplay, configure buttons, bullet-menu and a lot more."
+image: mateCarousel.png
 ---

 <style>